shusain/code-parser-and-summary-tools/README.md

 # TypeScript UML Diagram Generator

-This repo contains a few scritpts:
+This repo contains a few scripts to parse and summarize TS code (primarily to then use as prompt input for LLMs):

 |command | desscription|
 |--------|-------------|